sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 Automation project state can be one of these enum values.

 - pending: indicates that the underlying analytics project was created but has not been run yet.
+- preparing: indicates that the underlying analytics project was created and the metadata is being updated.
 - waiting: indicates that the underlying analytics project metadata was updated.
 - ready: indicates that the underlying analytics project is preparing and ready to submit CASL code.
 - modeling: indicates that models are being composed and compared on CASL server.